Cask Ale Guide 2021

 Cask ale can take many forms.
 The cask method can be used to produce bitter, pale ale, golden ale, mild, IPA, stout, porters and other styles of beer.
 As I’m sure you’re aware, not all of these ales are brown and murky!

-So there you have it, your complete guide to cask ale in 2020.
+So there you have it, your complete guide to cask beer in 2021.
 All that’s left now is to find a good pub serving well-managed cask ale and grab yourself a pint of the good stuff.